MieszkoGulinski/mieszkogulinski.github.io/src/html-object-element-as-a-quick-preview.md

 pageTitle: HTML <object> element as a quick preview
 date: 2021-06-03
 tags: posts
+pageDescription: How to use HTML object element to display various type of content
 ---

 HTML `object` can embed multiple types of items downloaded from given URL: